10 Functional Core Exercises for Stability and Strength

 5. Plank

-The plank is a static exercise that targets the rectus abdominis, obliques, and transverse abdominis in the abdomen as well as the lower back, hips, deltoids and shoulders.
-As the action entails maintaining a static position, it mostly operates in the sagittal plane and may be done without any special equipment.
+The plank is a static exercise that targets the rectus abdominis, obliques, and transverse abdominis in the abdomen as well as the lower back, hips, deltoids, and shoulders.
+This functional ab workout mostly operates in the sagittal plane and may be done without any special equipment.

 Man performs a forearm or front plan exercise in the gym.